 Virtual population analyses of the North Pacific stock of albacore were carried out during the 19th North Pacific Albacore Workshop in 2004.
 The estimated 2004 biomass, 438,000 t (Figure F-2), was about 25% greater than that estimated for 1975, the first year of the period modeled.
 The estimated recruitments since 1990 have generally been greater than those of the 1980s, and the catches per unit effort (CPUEs) for most of the pole-and-line and troll fisheries have increased in recent years.
 However, the longline CPUEs have declined since the mid-1990s.
-The Workshop estimated low (0.43) and high (0.68) levels for fishing mortality (F) at full recruitment, and noted that if the rates of F continue at assumed levels, it is unlikely that the spawning stock biomass (SSB) will rebuild to SSB{AMSY} levels within a 5-year period.
+The Workshop estimated low (0.43) and high (0.68) levels for fishing mortality (F) at full recruitment, and noted that if the rates of F continue at assumed levels, it is unlikely that the spawning stock biomass (SSB) will rebuild to SSBAMSY levels within a 5-year period.

-The 2005 meeting of the International Scientific Committee of the North Pacific gave the following advice:
+The 2005 meeting of the International Scientific Committee for Tuna and Tuna-like Species in the North Pacific Ocean (ISC) gave the following advice:

 "Future SSB can be maintained at or above the minimum 'observed' SSB (43,000 t in 1977) with F's slightly higher than the current F range.
 However, the lowest 'observed' SSB estimates all occurred in late 1970's and may be the least reliable estimates of SSB.
-A more robust SSB threshold could be based on the lower 10th or 25th percentile of 'observed' SSB.
-If so done, current F should maintain SSB at or above the 10th percentile threshold but a modest reduction from current F may be needed to maintain SSB at or above the 25th percentile threshold."
+A more robust SSB threshold could be based on the lower $10^{th}$ or $25^{th}$ percentile of 'observed' SSB.
+If so done, current F should maintain SSB at or above the 10th percentile threshold but a modest reduction from current F may be needed to maintain SSB at or above the $25^{th}$ percentile threshold."